Eeems-Org/remarkable.guide/src/devel/device/bluetooth.rst

 Disconnecting devices during use
 ________________________________
 When running on battery power the chipset will automatically power off the bluetooth module, sometimes very quickly, that means the bluetooth connection is broken.
 You can power the chip up again, by touching the screen or interacting some other way with the device.
-If you want to avoid that, you can craate a *wake lock* by adding to ``/sys/power/wake_lock``:
+If you want to avoid that, you can create a *wake lock* by adding to ``/sys/power/wake_lock``:

 .. code-block:: shell

   echo user.lock >> /sys/power/wake_lock